mdwipasha/pasha-archive-web/README.md

 ## 🌟 About The Project

-Memories is a personal gallery website designed to document meaningful moments through photos and stories.
-Instead of letting memories get lost in device storage, this project turns them into a beautiful and interactive timeline that can be revisited anytime.
+Pasha Archive is a personal gallery website designed to document meaningful moments through photos, videos, locations, and stories.

 The goal of this project is simple: **capture moments, tell stories, and keep memories alive.**